Digital Nomad Life in Perugia, Italy

 When we asked people living in Perugia about club and activities where newcomers can meet others, they responded:

 "Expats in Perugia can join a variety of clubs and activities, such as language exchange groups, book clubs, and outdoor activities like hiking and biking.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
 Additionally, many expats find it helpful to join online forums and social media groups dedicated to expats living in Perugia.
-This is a great way to connect with other expats and learn more about the local culture," explained one person living in Perugia, Italy.
+This is a great way to connect with other expats and learn more about the local culture," explained one expat living in Perugia, Italy.

 What is life like in Perugia?